jrochkind/attr_json/README.md

 To see JSON representations, we can use Rails [\*\_before_type_cast](https://api.rubyonrails.org/classes/ActiveRecord/AttributeMethods/BeforeTypeCast.html) methods,  [\*\-in_database](https://api.rubyonrails.org/classes/ActiveRecord/AttributeMethods/Dirty.html#method-i-attribute_in_database) and [\*\_for_database] methods (Rails 7.0+ only).

-These methods can all be called on ont the container `json_attributes` json hash attribute (generally showing serialized JSONto string), or any individual attribute (generally showing in-memory JSON-able object).
+These methods can all be called on the container `json_attributes` json hash attribute (generally showing serialized JSON to string), or any individual attribute (generally showing in-memory JSON-able object).
 [This is a bit confusing and possibly not entirely consistent, needs more investigation.]

 ## Specifying db column to use